We Tried The Thinnest Brow Pencil Ever Made & The Hype Is Real

 Sara Tan, beauty director

-Shade in Precisely, My Brow Detailer & Precisely, My Brow Wax: 5, Warm Black Brown
+Shade in Precisely, My Brow Detailer Pencil & Precisely, My Brow Wax: 5, Warm Black Brown

 “Let’s start with the Brow Wax.
 I’ve been raving about this product since the brand launched the clear version, so I was beyond thrilled to hear they were coming out with a tinted iteration.
 This product is perfect for filling in and fluffing up if you’re aiming for ‘Your brows but better’ vibes, especially when applied with the domed side of the brush applicator.
 I love that the wax is buildable and flexible — I can comb through my brows several times without having to worry about it looking too intense or pigmented.